35P10/35P10/README.md

 - 👋 Hi, I’m Villanueva.
 - 👀 I’m interested in Computer Graphics and AI.
-- 🌱 I’m currently learning how to get Current Date in CPP.
+- 🌱 I’m currently learning how to get Current Date in cpp.
-- 💞️ I’m looking to collaborate on GameJams projects.
+- 💞️ I’m looking to collaborate on GameJams.
-- ⚡ Fun fact: WP was best OS for mobile.
+- ⚡ Fun fact: The first computer bug was an actual bug. 🐛

 ---